FortiNAC-F

 Article Id 343745

-Description This article describes how to investigate cases where FortiNAC policies are not matching wireless connected hosts when the Location is used as matching criteria.
+Description This article describes how to investigate cases where FortiNAC policies do not match wireless-connected hosts when the Location is used as matching criteria.

 Solution

 In Wireless scenarios, FortiNAC will learn about hosts through the RADIUS protocol.
-When using the Location as filter for policy matching it is possible to use the Device (AP) or SSID or both.
+When using the Location as a filter for policy matching, it is possible to use the Device (AP) or SSID, or both.
 Further options are possible to exclude specific locations.

 In cases where the policy does not match a wireless-connected host, check the following:

-1. Device/port group contains correct Device/SSID as member:
+1. Device/port group contains the correct Device/SSID as a member:

 Figure 1.
 AP added as member of the Device group to be used as location filter.Figure 1.
 AP added as member of the Device group to be used as location filter.